COUSCOUSZ/BetterGPT/README.md

 ## Run the project

 - The extension is built using [crxjs.dev](https://crxjs.dev/vite-plugin).
+- Run the the command `npm install` to download & install the dependencies .
 - Run the the command `npm run dev` ,
 	> it will run generate the build which is in the `dist` folder.
 - Open Chrome or Edge and navigate to `chrome://extensions`.
 Make sure to turn on the developer mode switch.